 A little known fact about my husband is that he truly could have a second career as a travel agent.
 He loves planning trips and knows the best ways to get around and maximize our time.
 When we decided to tackle Hawaii after Bora Bora, we discovered that there was one flight a week that left Tahiti at midnight and brought us directly to Hawaii within about 5 hours.
 Otherwise you would have to end up lots of layovers and a peculiar route, making it closer to an 18 hour trip.
 For us it was a no brainer (and an extra bonus if on a budget is that you fly through the night and save one night on a hotel).

 When planning Hawaii, it seemed like everyone we talked to had a strong opinion of what islands to visit.
 We ended up going to Maui and Kauai and both were a wonderful, yet different experience.
-Matt and I both agree that we loved Kauai a bit better.
+Matt and I both agree that we loved Kauai a bit better and we also were told about hawaii villas that would have been interesting to check out too.
 It’s absolutely breath taking, feels very authentic (especially in the North Shore) and offers some great activities, but let’s dive into both places shall we?

 <Overlooking Four Seasons Maui>